 If you are a foster or kinship parent who has a child placed through the County of San Diego Juvenile Court Dependency Section, call Maxim Companion Services to arrange FREE respite care:

-If you are a foster parent licensed through the County of San Diego, you qualify for this unique program designed to increase retention and placement stability of foster care placements.
+If you are a Resource Parent through the County of San Diego, you qualify for this unique program designed to increase retention and placement stability of foster care placements.

 To have a mentor assigned to assist with issues like systems problems, personal problems, child or biological parent problems, and help in finding resources, call: